Lil Pump (album): Singles

 On June 6, 2017, Pump released the album's lead single, called "Boss".
 Upon its release, the song reached at number 40 on the US Hot R&B/Hip-Hop Songs chart, and was certified platinum by the Recording Industry Association of America (RIAA).

 On June 9, Pump released the album's third single, called "D Rose".
 Upon its release, the song helped Pump gain attention, amassing over 30 million plays on SoundCloud.

 On August 31, Pump released the album's fifth and final single, called "Gucci Gang".
 It is Pump's highest-charting single to date on the US Billboard Hot 100, peaking at number three.
 It has been certified five-times platinum by the Recording Industry Association of America (RIAA).

 Critical reception

+Lil Pump received generally favorable reviews from critics.
 XXL rated the album as 'L' and praised it as "a project that confirms its creator's arrival and his place as one of the leading men in the SoundCloud rap scene".
 It evaluated Lil Pump as a "capable, albeit repetitive rhymer that compensates for what he lacks in terms of depth, structure and variety with unbridled passion, catchy refrains and an ear for enticing production".
 Evan Rytlewski of Pitchfork gave the album 6.9/10, writing that Lil Pump sounded "completely, endearingly stoked" all the way through the record and calling every track "loud, hyper, and catchy".